-- Identify any likely impacts resulting from the construction or operation of the proposal, including the likelihood of: - a) disturbing any existing contaminated soil - b) contamination of soil by operation of the activity - c) subsidence or instability - d) soil erosion - e) disturbing acid sulfate or potential acid sulfate soils. - Reference should be made to Guidelines of the Duty to Report Contamination under the Contaminated Land Management Act 1997 (EPA, 2015).
+- Identify any likely impacts resulting from the construction or operation of the proposal, including the likelihood of: - a. disturbing any existing contaminated soil - b. contamination of soil by operation of the activity - c. subsidence or instability - d. soil erosion - e. disturbing acid sulfate or potential acid sulfate soils. - Reference should be made to the relevant guidelines provided in Attachment B. These include, but are not limited to, Contaminated Sites Guidelines for Consultants Reporting on Contaminated Sites (OEH, 2011); Guidelines on the Duty to Report Contamination under the Contaminated Land Management Act 1997 (EPA, 2015).

-- Describe and assess the effectiveness or adequacy of any soil management and mitigation measures during construction and operation of the proposal including: - a) erosion and sediment control measures - b) proposals for site remediation see Managing Land Contamination, Planning Guidelines SEPP 55 Remediation of Land (Department of Urban Affairs and Planning and Environment Protection Authority, 1998) - c) proposals for the management of these soils see Acid Sulfate Soil Manual (Acid Sulfate Soil Advisory Committee 1998) and Acid Sulfate Soils Assessment Guidelines (Acid Sulfate Soil Advisory Committee 1998).
+- Describe and assess the effectiveness or adequacy of any soil management and mitigation measures during construction and operation of the proposal including: - a. erosion and sediment control measures - b. proposals for site remediation see Managing Land Contamination, Planning Guidelines SEPP 55 - Remediation of Land (Department of Urban Affairs and Planning and Environment Protection Authority, 1998) - c. proposals for the management of these soils see Acid Sulfate Soil Manual (Acid Sulfate Soil Advisory Committee 1998) and Acid Sulfate Soils Assessment Guidelines (Acid Sulfate Soil Advisory Committee 1998).